|

 I have a question for all of you - How do I sign up for the 5% categories online?
 I know how to do it via phone.
 Also, how do I set up my due date?

-July 27th, 2011 at 06:16 pm
+July 27th, 2011 at 07:16 pm

 Today is as good a day as any to talk about how to save a few extra bucks.
 And today, the method for saving is by way of driving economically.
 Did you know that driving poorly could lower your vehicle's fuel economy by

-Text is around 33% and Link is http://fueleconomy.gov/feg/driveHabits.shtml around 33%?
+around 33%?
 While this is the general consensus, I know from personal experience that driving economically can raise your fuel economy by around 70% and more!

-Take, for instance, my wife's and my personal vehicle - a 2007 Ford Focus w/ 5-speed manual that is rated at Text is 27 mpg combined EPA and Link is http://fueleconomy.gov/feg/driveHabits.shtml 27 mpg combined EPA (23 city/33 hwy).
+27 mpg combined EPA (23 city/33 hwy).
 Now, if that sounds good to you, I feel sorry for you.
 Frankly, I am just not satisfied with these numbers.
 My dissatisfaction with these numbers has helped me to achieve 35 mpg on average over all fill-ups.
 My last tank was 38 mpg.
 So how do I do this?

-There is a combination of 'tricks' that every driver can learn and execute in order to achieve 120% more than EPA estimates, and HIGHER!
+There is a combination of 'tricks' that every driver can learn and execute in order to achieve 120% more than EPA estimates, and HIGHER

 No idling